YoussefLaamarti/NetflixClone-REACTJS/README.md

-a simple website that let you watch movies trailers , using TMDB api , and using firebase for authentification
+a simple website that let you watch movies trailers , using TMDB api , and using FIREBASE for authentification